vpenso/gengine-chef-cookbook/README.md

 ### Quotas

+↪ `recipes/config_quotas.rb`.

-Find the code in `recipes/config_quotas.rb`.
-Uee the Chef attribute `node.gengine.quotas` resource quotas like:
+Use the Chef attribute `node.gengine.quotas` to define resource quotas like:

     "gengine" => {
       ...SNIP...